 The Guidelines are structured to follow the sequence of the examination process, with each section and subsection constituting a step in the registration proceedings from receipt of the application up to registration and publication.
-The general principles (see paragraph 1.2 below) should be kept in mind throughout the whole examination process (see the Guidelines, Part A, General Rules, Section 2, General Principles to be Respected in the Proceedings).
+The general principles (see paragraph 1.2 below) should be kept in mind throughout the whole examination process (see the Guidelines, Part A, General Rules, Section 2, Despected in the Proceedings).